 Although CDW/LDW is most likely provided, personal liability insurance is not covered by these credit cards.
 That means primary rental car coverage with a credit card only pays for damages to your rental car rather than other cars.

 However, the rental agreement may provide primary coverage for third party liability as car rental companies in the United States are required to provide mandatory minimum liability coverage on car insurance policies but this is a very low amount, normally between $5,000 and 20,000 coverage or only meet the “state minimum” policy.
 That is why we advise you to take Supplemental Liability Insurance (SLI), which supplements the coverage of personal auto insurance, up to an estimation of $1,000,000.
 And it generally costs $5 to $15 per day depending on the type of vehicle, length of rental, and rental company.
-It is your best interests to purchase SLI.
+It is your best interest to purchase SLI.

 A very important thing to note is that drivers are required to show proof of insurance at traffic stops/accidents.
 Driving without insurance can result in a fine up to $500 or up to $10 if you fail to show proof of insurance at the time.
 Therefore it is wise to carry it with you at all times.

 Aside from CDW and SLI, click here to see if you need PAI and choose your perfect car rental insurance.